-But I’ve often maintained while that is nothing explicitly bad, a certain level of design starts to show not revolution, but more subtle evolution.
-And this word, at least today in the casino hospitality, is confined to one name in my mind…Wynn.
+But I’ve often maintained while that is nothing explicitly bad, a certain level of design starts to show not revolution but more subtle evolution.
+At least today, in casino hospitality, this word is confined to one name in my mind…Wynn.

 Wynn Palace is a full-blown new species with all the DNA of Wynn’s hotels dating back to even, one would argue, the Golden Nugget in Atlantic City.
 (Referring to the original Golden Nugget on the southern end of the boardwalk in Atlantic City.)

-All things that have been seen in before, but never executed in such a muted color palette that still evokes pure luxury, arguably more so than the Todd Avery Lenahan villas at Encore.
-The result is warm, welcoming, and signature Wynn down to the specifically floral themed version of his signature red carpet and hand blown chandeliers.
+All things that have been seen before but never executed in such a muted color palette that still evokes pure luxury, arguably more so than the Todd Avery Lenahan villas at Encore.
+The result is warm, welcoming, and signature Wynn down to the specifically floral themed version of his signature red carpet and hand-blown chandeliers.

 But what is singularly the most evolved here at Wynn Palace is the color palette.
-Where his past hotels have had mostly muted rich color schemes with pops of color, that idea is shattered all over the floral themed resort.
-Take for example the Ferris Wheel, a creation in a rainbow of flowers and the room it is in.
+His past hotels have had mostly muted rich color schemes with pops of color; that idea is shattered all over the floral themed resort.
+Take, for example, the Ferris Wheel, a creation in a rainbow of flowers and the room it is in.
 Here, the art is the color, and the architecture becomes a container for taking that color and amplifying it.

 And beyond that, there’s no fear of color.
 Bright orange, teal, red, gold, and many others all mesh across the property to create a fanciful colorful feeling of being inside an architectural jewel box that contains every rich color you can imagine, all worn perfectly in balance by someone who understands how understated and overstated, in the right combination, can blow one’s mind.